-or other special needs of care increased.
-There is one special care centres for people in need of special medical care at the federal level:
+Some places in facilities of the state or run by NGOs are reserved for traumatised or ill asylum seekers ("Sonderbetreuungsbedarf").
+In the last years, the number of places for asylum seekers with disabilities or other special needs of care increased.
+There is one special care centre for people in need of special medical care at the federal level:

-- ❖ The special care centre is located in Graz Andritz and has a maximum capacity of 120 persons; - the centre in Gallspach with a capacity of 110 persons has been closed beginning of 2019
+- ❖ The special care centre is located in Graz Andritz and has a maximum capacity of 120 persons; - the centre in Gallspach with a capacity of 110 persons has been closed beginning of 2019.